smoke-wolf/GitHub-Package-Manager/README.md

 There are also a few main goals I am aiming to achieve in this version as well.
 I plan on integrating a number of suggestions from the discussions.
 As well as making it as useful as possible.

+Feel free to join the [Discord Server](https://discord.gg/dSQTDq39c)  and provide any feedback or suggestions to myself.
 [WALKTHROUGH](https://github.com/smoke-wolf/GitHub-Package-Manager/blob/INFO/WALKTHROUGH.md)

 ## quick install :part_alternation_mark: :computer: